xmengkinaxis/CPP/System Design Interview Checklist.md

   - Unstructured: Key-value, object storage.
   - Specialized: Graph, time-series, columnar.

-- **Data Size & Volume**
+- **Data Size & Volume** (to handle the scale of data efficiently)
   - Expected growth rate and storage needs (GB → PB).
   - Small objects vs. large blobs.

 - **Query & Access Patterns**
   - Read-heavy, write-heavy, or mixed workload.
-  - Need for joins, aggregations, or full-text search.
+  - Need for joins, aggregations, or full-text search: Assess the frequency and complexity of joins and aggregations required in the queries and choose a database that can handle them efficiently.

 - **Performance Requirements**
   - Latency (response time), throughput (requests/sec).